YSRathor/School-Report-System/README.md

 # School-Report-System
-An independent project that was built to generate grade reports for students.
+An independant project that was built to generate grade reports for students.

 <h2>Instructions for use:</h2>
 <p>1.
 Download Source Code.</p>